Blogs

 The Juke In The Back” focuses on the “soul that came before rock n’ roll,” the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-Jaw-dropping songs and more on The Early Years!
+More songs about music this week on The Early Years!

-Join me for The Early Years where you'll hear the best music from Rock and Roll's Golden Age (its first quarter century) with an occasional nod to other decades and genres.
+After The Mosen Explosion tomorrow afternoon, join me for The Early Years where you'll enjoy the best music from Rock and Roll's Golden Age (its first quarter century) with an occasional nod to other decades and genres.

-Coming up on Saturday at the Described Movies: Some Like It Hot
+Coming up on Saturday at the Described Movies: After Hours

 Only on Mushroom escape: